tearflake/symp-intro/docs/examples.md

 ## 1️⃣ Grammar Checker — Symbolmatch

 Validate that input consists of a single atomic token.
+To be nested within a frame.

 ```
 (APPLY